luckyp71/go-concurrency-examples/README.md

 # Go Concurrency
-Simple examples to do concurrent execution in Go
+A simple examples to do concurrent execution in Go

 ## Prerequisites:
 1. Go 1.12.1